Daniel Klein (grammarian)

 Daniel Klein (Danielius Kleinas; 1609–1666) was a Lutheran pastor and scholar from Tilsit, Duchy of Prussia, who is best known for writing the first grammar book of the Lithuanian language.

+University education and start of career as a pastor

 Klein studied philosophy, theology, Greek and Hebrew in the University of Königsberg.
 In 1637 he became a Lutheran pastor.

+Publication of Lithuanian grammar

 In 1653 Klein published the first printed grammar book of the Lithuanian language – Grammatica Litvanica, written in Latin.
+Klein coined the distinctive Lithuanian letter Ė.

+Other works written in Lithuanian

-Klein coined the distinctive Lithuanian letter Ė. He also wrote a Lithuanian dictionary, but it was left unpublished.
+He also wrote a Lithuanian dictionary, but it was left unpublished.
 Klein published collections of Lithuanian hymns (giesmės), some of which he wrote himself.

+Posthumous reputation in the 18th century

 Another German, as well an Evangelical Lutheran priest, and an appreciator of the Lithuanian language, who wrote a grammar of the Lithuanian language in German language, Gottfried Ostermeyer, in the 1793 book described Daniel Klein as follows: